 The group walked for about 1 kilometer with the officers until they arrived at the main road, where another 5 or 6 officers also in light green uniforms were waiting for them, two of which were holding tree sticks and something, which the respondent describes as sword-like knives.

 The officers removed all group members’ shoes and took everyone to a police station (most probably Ogulin Police Station) in a white municipal van.

-All group members were asked a few times about their ages, and according to the respondent, the officers were aware that all group members are underage.
+All group members were asked a few times about their ages and, according to the respondent, the officers were aware that all group members were underage.
 They were not asked to sign any papers.